boldbi/boldbi-kubernetes/README.md

 * **Web Browser:** Microsoft Edge | Mozilla Firefox | Chrome
 * **Database:** PostgreSQL 13.0+ | Microsoft SQL Server 2016+ | MySQL 8.0+ | Oracle Database 19c+

+## Kubernetes Compatibility

+For detailed information on supported Kubernetes versions, tested environments, and compatibility notes, refer to the [Kubernetes Compatibility Guide](docs/compatibility.md).
+This includes supported Kubernetes providers, ingress controllers, tested environments and recommendations for production deployments.

 ## Deployment Methods

 There are two ways to deploy Bold BI on the Kubernetes cluster.
 Please refer to the following documents for Bold BI deployment: